 Slather On the Fat

-Julia Child was right: Butter, and other high fat dairy products, are nothing to fear.
+Julia Child was right: Butter, and other high-fat dairy products, are nothing to fear.
 In fact, real butter—particularly grass-fed—is an excellent source of fatty acids that can support weight loss.
 One acid, butyrate, which actually derives its name from the Greek word "butter," can help dieters by improving the function of mitochondria—the "batteries" in your cells that essentially keep you young.
 Another fatty acid, conjugated linoleic acid, or CLA, is actually sold commercially as a fat-burning supplement.

 Slurp Your Pasta

 Strange but true: You can actually burn calories by eating pasta.
 The trick: you have to put it in the fridge first.
 The drop in temperature changes the nature of the carbs in the noodles into "resistant starch," meaning your body has to work harder to digest it (the pasta "resists" being digested, get it?)
-Cold pasta is closer in structure to natural resistant starches like lentils, peas, beans and oatmeal, which pass through the small intestine intact, keeping you fuller for longer.
-One study found that including this kind of fiber can increase feelings of fullness by over 50 percent!
+Cold pasta is closer in structure to natural resistant starches like lentils, peas, beans, and oatmeal, which pass through the small intestine intact, keeping you fuller for longer.
+One study found that including this kind of fiber can increase feelings of fullness by over 50%!
 And another study showed that resistant starches can even help the body burn body fat.

 Hit the Snooze Button

 Ever feel guilty because you took a nap?
 You weren't being lazy—you were training!
 No matter how many calories you dodge, how many miles you log, or how many pounds you press, it won't get you anywhere near your weight loss goals unless you're also getting enough quality sleep.
 When you don't get enough shut-eye, researchers say, you're more likely to munch on junk food, especially at night.
-In fact, a recent study found when teenagers lost just one hour of sleep, they consumed, on average, an extra 200 calories—that's nearly a half pound of weight gain per week if you make it a daily habit!
+In fact, a recent study found when teenagers lost just one hour of sleep, they consumed, on average, an extra 200 calories—that's nearly a half-pound of weight gain per week if you make it a daily habit!

-Sinful Tip: Besides getting your 8 hours a night, keep your sleep schedule regular.
+Besides getting your 8 hours a night, keep your sleep schedule regular.
 People who maintain an unvarying sleep routine have lower body fat levels than those who keep irregular sleep hours.

 Eat More Chocolate

 U.C.
 San Diego researchers found that adults who regularly eat chocolate are actually thinner than those who ate chocolate less often, regardless of exercise or calorie intake (the chocolate fans actually took in more calories each day).
 Coincidentally, researchers say the belly-slimming properties of chocolate are actually unlocked in our gut, where good bacteria ferment cocoa into anti-inflammatory compounds that can "turn off" genes linked to obesity.
 Just be sure to look for dark chocolate with at least 74% cocoa solids!

 Soak Up the Sun